User’s Guide for

 Introduction

 CodAlignView displays genomic alignments with codonization and color coding to help distinguish conserved protein-coding regions from non-coding regions.
-The alignments are divided into codons in a reference species and substitutions are colored based on whether the substitution is synonymous or non-synonymous, with that latter divided into conservative and radical amino acid substitutions.
+The nucleotide alignments are divided into codons in a reference species and substitutions are colored based on whether the substitution is synonymous or non-synonymous, with the latter divided into conservative and radical amino acid substitutions.
 Colors also indicate frame shifts, insertions or deletions, and stop codons.
-Generally, coding regions will appear mostly green, indicating a prevalence of synonymous and conservative substitutions, whereas non-coding regions have more red and orange, indicating radical substitutions and frame shifts, as well as colors indicating in-frame stop codons.
+Generally, substitutions in coding regions will mostly be green, indicating a prevalence of synonymous and conservative substitutions, whereas non-coding regions have more red and orange, indicating radical substitutions and frame shifts, as well as colors indicating in-frame stop codons.

 Splice-site predictions may be displayed to help detect cryptic splice sites at the ends of a novel coding exon.

-If you use CodAlignView, please cite "CodAlignView: a tool for visualizing protein-coding constraint", I Jungreis, M Lin, M Kellis, in preparation.
+If you use CodAlignView, please cite "CodAlignView: a tool for exploring signatures of protein-coding evolution in an alignment", I Jungreis, M Lin, M Kellis, in preparation.

 Contact iljungr@csail.mit.edu.